 On the day of your laser treatment, take it easy.
 Avoid strenuous activities (permission to take a nap granted!) and stay cool and dry.
 Avoid saunas, steams, hot tubbing, swimming and exercising.
 If you can swing it, don’t shower right after treatment, either.

 And here’s the most important rule: avoid direct sun exposure and tanning beds.
-Apply sunblock to the treated area whenever you’re outside – we’re talking SPF 50+ here.
+Apply a mineral or chemical sunscreen to the treated area whenever you’re outside – we’re talking SPF 50+ here.
 Sunscreen is always a good idea, but after getting laser hair removal, it’s absolutely crucial to prevent laser hair removal scars, burns, and pigment changes.
 It’s important to stay out of the sun before laser hair removal as well.

 Manage Symptoms